wengzf20/wengzf20.github.io/_pages/Home.md

 - AI for Science
 - Computational fluid dynamics

-He is a visiting research student in the Department of Engineering Science at the University of Oxford from Sept.
+He is a visiting research student in the <a href="https://eng.ox.ac.uk/people/zifeng-weng/">Department of Engineering Science</a> in University of Oxford from Sept.
 2023 to Feb.
 2024.
 From 2016 to 2020, he studied Mechanical Engineering (with honor) and Mathematics and Applied Mathematics in Shanghai Jiao Tong University.